-A new feature for Version 3 is the addition of an LED to indicate the current status of the device.
-If all is healthy the LED should flash ON for a period of 100mS , The rate at which the LED flashes is 0.5 second.
+A new feature for Version 3 is the addition of an LED to indicate the current status of the device and also it's protocol.
+If all is healthy the LED should flash ON for a period of 100mS, The rate at which the LED flashes is used to indicate the protocol as indicated in the table below.